 Domain Controller local IP Address (e.g. 10.0.0.4)

-This document also assumes the person reading this reference architecture document has Azure Stack credentials with adequate permissions to create and install resources, knows how to connect a Windows or Linux machine to the Domain and has some familiarity with the Azure or Azure Stack portal.
+This document also assumes the person reading this reference architecture document has Azure Stack credentials with adequate permissions to create and install resources, knows how to connect a Windows or Linux machine to the Domain and has some familiarity with the Azure or Azure Stack Resource Manager portal.

 Setup the Azure Stack Infrastructure